ReemaRazif/Mushroom-Classification-Analysis/README.md

 # Conclusion
+* Odor: If the Mushroom has an odor, especially if the odor is not pleasant, it is likely to be poisonous.
+* Gill Size: If the gills are narrow, it is likely to be poisonous.
+* Spore Print Color: White, red, ‘chocolate’ are likely to be poisonous.
+* Bruises: If the mushroom does not have bruises, it is likely to be poisonous.
+* Stalk Surface Above Ring: If it appears silky, it is likely to be poisonous.

 Since all the variables are categorical and data consists of many possible combinations, accuracy of all models are around 100%.
 But Decsion Tree and Random Forest gives the best results.